These flaky, buttery Savory Swiss Cheese and Thyme Scones feature subtle nuttiness from Swiss cheese that’s accentuated with a hint of thyme.

 - Cut in the butter with a fork or using two butter knives until the butter is mostly incorporated, but there are a few larger pieces about the size of peas.
 Stir in 2/3 of the shredded cheese until it’s completely coated with flour (the 1/3 of the shredded cheese for topping).

-- Use a fork to mix in the cream and then the milk until the dough comes together; knead it a couple times with your hands.
-(The dough should come together, but not be too wet; if the dough is still too crumbly, you can add milk a little at a time until it comes together.)
+- Mix in the scallion.
+Use a fork to mix in the cream and then the milk until the dough comes together; knead it a couple times with your hands.
+(The dough should come together, but not be too wet.
+If the dough is still too crumbly, you can add milk a little at a time until it comes together.)

 - Shape the dough into a ball, then flatten it into a disk; wrap it in plastic wrap and chill 10 minutes in the freezer.
 (Or chill it in the fridge a couple hours or overnight.)